butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

   - 🌐: Open this model's Civitai url in a new tab
   - 💡: Add this model's trigger words to prompt
   - 🏷: Use this model's preview image's prompt
-* Also support thumbnail mode of Extra Network
+* Above buttons support thumbnail mode of Extra Network
-* Option to always show addtional buttons, so now they work with touch screen.
+* Option to always show additional buttons, to work with touchscreen.

 # Install